Perito Moreno Glacier

 How to Get to El Calafate

 For a visit to the glacier, the town of El Calafate is the 'main base' for all travelers.
 Traveling to El Calafate itself is quite easy via plane: It has an airport with connections to Buenos Aires, Ushuaia as well as Bariloche.
 How to get to Perito Moreno Glacier/El Calafate from Buenos Aires?
 The flight from Buenos Aires to El Calafate takes 3 hours.
 Tip: Check the cheapest flights from Bueones Aires via CheapOnAir.
 Important: Try to book the flight well in advance if you travel in peak season!
 Otherwise, the prices will get ridiculously expensive.
-If you're travelling to El Chalten first: Another option is to use bus connections from El Chalten (about 3 hours) or Puerto Natales (6 hours) to El Calafate OR use a rental car (see below).
+If you're traveling to El Chalten first: Another option is to use bus connections from El Chalten (about 3 hours) or Puerto Natales (6 hours) to El Calafate OR use a rental car (see below).
 To find the best bus connections to El Calafate can be a little challenging.
 A good first start is the official website: Plataforma 10, For example, you enter as the origin 'El Chalten (El Chalten - Santa Cruz)' and as the destination 'Terminal Calafate (El Calafate - Santa Cruz)'.
 For additional help read this TripAdvisor Topic: Buses from El Calafate to El Chalten (2 pages).

 How to Get to Perito Moreno Glacier | From El Calafate